betterscientificsoftware/bssw.io/Articles/Blog/Fellows2019Contributions.md

-# 2019 BSSw Fellows Tackle Scientific Productivity Challenges
+# 2019 BSSw Fellows Guide Developers Through Each Stage of the Scientific Software Lifecycle

 **Hero Image:**